kfolsom98/getting-and-cleaning-data/README.md

 ### Tidy Data Output

 The final clean set of data is created in the file named uci_har_tidy.txt upon completion of the execution the run_analysis.R script.
-Fields in the tidy file are separated by commas; file does not include quotes.
+Fields in the tidy file are separated by commas; file does not include quotes and is created in your current working directory.
 Further details about the contents of the resultant tidy dataset can be found in the CodeBook.md file, which is located in the main directory for this repository.